de-vnull/vnstat-on-merlin/README.md

 ### Legal and licensing ###

-* This process is unlicensed, but certain components, while all are publically available, may have different licensing requirements.
+* This process is licensed under GPL 3, but certain components, while all are publically available, may have different licensing requirements.
 To the best of my knowledge, the methods contained in the script and described above do not violate any existing licensing terms.
 * If you port, improve, extend or otherwise modify the concepts included in this process, I only ask for a courtesy attribution, a reference back to this work.
 * Please publish any modifications or improvements back for the general community to benefit.